ARDMS (American Registry for Diagnostic Medical Sonography) Practice Test

 Question: 1 / 400

-What is one key role of the sonographer in patient education?
+What is a key role of a sonographer?

 Get further explanation with Examzify DeepDiveBeta